 1) Reach out to your network.

 Don’t underestimate the power of a strong network.
 You never know which one of your connections may have inside information – or personally know someone at the company you want to work for.
 First action on your list; be proactive on LinkedIn.
-Since most companies and employers pretty much live on LinkedIn, you can scout out members worth connecting with and reach out direct.
+Since most companies and employers pretty much live on LinkedIn, you can scout out members worth connecting with and reach out directly.

 2) Take a look at your credit.

 Wait.
 What does credit have to do with job searching?
 According to CNBC, employers who run background checks may also perform a soft pull of your credit.
 Why?
 Bad credit may signal signs of being irresponsible and can negatively affect your chances of moving up the ladder.
 Yikes!
-If you haven’t checked your score in while – or if you know your numbers but wish they higher, check out Docupop’s preferred partners – ScoreShuttle.
-Their credit-enhancing technology gives you full access to your credit report and score-boosting tools to help you achieve higher credit.
+If you haven’t viewed your credit in while, check out Docupop’s preferred partners – ScoreShuttle to access your $0 credit score.
+ScoreShuttle’s technology gives you the online tools to take control of your credit and even dispute report errors online.

 3) Prepare an epic resume.